 Note to tenderers: Completion of Attachment E will be undertaken with the preferred tenderer(s) prior to / during negotiations for any resultant Contract.
 The preferred tenderer(s) will need to justify how each clause and other information that is contained or generated under any resultant Contract, which is proposed to be treated as Confidential Information, meets all four of the criteria listed in Attachment E.

-Each party shall ensure that Confidential Information provided by the other party under or in connection with the Contract or identified in Attachment E is not disclosed by that party, except to the extent that:
+Each party shall ensure that Confidential Information provided by the other party under or in connection with the Contract or identified in Attachment E is not disclosed, except to the extent that:

 the disclosure is permitted under clause 11.3.2;